Selective non-catalytic reduction

 Although in theory selective non-catalytic reduction can achieve the same efficiency of about 90% as selective catalytic reduction (SCR), the practical constraints of temperature, time, and mixing often lead to worse results in practice.
-However, selective non-catalytic reduction has an economical advantage over selective catalytic reduction, as the cost of the catalyst is not there.
+Across various industries, the median reductions achieved by ammonia-based SNCR systems range from 61 to 65 percent, while those achieved by urea-based SNCR systems range from 25 to 60 percent.
+However, selective non-catalytic reduction can still remain competitive due to its economical advantage over selective catalytic reduction, as the cost of the catalyst is eliminated.